Heroic Old-School Roleplaying

 • Monsters and NPCs usually die at 0 HP.

-• At -(level) HP (or lower), save or die.
+• At -(level) HP (or lower), they must Save vs Death or die.

 Healing